dbl-works/terraform/ecs-task/README.md

 # Terraform Module: ECS task

-The instantiation of a task definition within a cluster.
+The task definition used for running a task within a cluster.

+### Setting up task definition in ECS
 ```
 locals {
   service = "facebook"